Erasmus Summer Programme Courses

 • Research question and study design of a microbiome study

-• Technical and analytical applications for the analysis of gut, oral and skin microbiome.
+• Technical and analytical applications for the analysis of gut, oral, vaginal and skin microbiome.

 • Sequencing techniques, data types (16S, metagenomics)